maths/moodle-qtype_stack/doc/en/Authoring/Numerical_input.md

 If `mindp=maxdp=n` or `minsf=maxsf=n` then a student will be told to type in exactly `n` places/figures.

-Note, where there is ambiguity in the numeber of significant figures (e.g. does 100 have 1 or 3 significant figures?) then the student will be given the benefit of the doubt.
+Note, where there is ambiguity in the number of significant figures (e.g. does 100 have 1 or 3 significant figures?) then the student will be given the benefit of the doubt.

-## TODO

-1. add in support for checking number bases.
-2. re-factor inputs so other inputs can also use these options.
-3. make these options CAS-text?